-How you describe yourself: Extreme optimist, persistently cheerful and love conversation in all it’s formats.
+How you describe yourself?: Extreme optimist, persistently cheerful and love conversation in all it’s formats.

 Personal mantra: The small things in life are usually the big things in disguise.

-Languages: English and Wenglish (A mixture on bad Welsh and even worse English).
+Languages: English and Wenglish (a mixture on bad Welsh and even worse English).

 What gets you out of bed in the morning?
-The lack of curtains in our current bedroom.

 What did you want to be when you grew up?

 Family time, a trip to the beach, a hike or just watching a film with my wife.

-I honestly have no idea, at 16 I couldn’t decide between joining the Royal Navy or going to Art School.
+I honestly have no idea.
+At 16, I couldn’t decide between joining the Royal Navy or going to Art School.
 On reflection, I’m certain the Navy would have kicked me out, so I’m on the right path.

 What are some of your favourite travel experiences?

-Road tripping from Wales to the Austrian Alps, dodging icebergs in Alaska’s inside passage, spending 48 hours living on a warship on the English Channel and filming a terrible fitness video right under the Hollywood sign.
+Road tripping from Wales to the Austrian Alps, dodging icebergs in Alaska’s inside passage, spending 48 hours living on a warship in the English Channel and filming a terrible fitness video right under the Hollywood sign.